Impact of Pain on Maltese Citizens

 Theme: Globally Empowered Patients: Power through Knowledge.

 - Patient Solidarity Day is an initiative of the International Alliance of Patients’ Organisations

 Patient Solidarity Day takes place each December.
 Thousands of people from around the world rally around one key issue facing patients and raise awareness by hosting events and showing support for the Day.

-- On Saturday 2nd December 2017, patient advocates and stakeholders from all seven world regions will stand together, united in a celebration of Patient Solidarity Day.
+On this day patient advocates and stakeholders from all seven world regions will stand together, united in a celebration of Patient Solidarity Day.

-MNH joined the celebrations for 2017 by giving offering training opportunities to it’s members.
+Every year MHN joins the celebrations through different events such as training opportunities to it’s members.
 Patient Solidarity Day in Malta 2017

 - The theme, ‘Globally Empowered Patients: Power through Knowledge’, will allow us to rally around a key tenet of IAPO’s Patient-centred Healthcare Declaration, that patients have the information that allows them to participate as equal partners in health policy-making at all levels.